The following is a prelude to Video Episode 11 you can either click here to watch the video or read through and click at the end.

 In the attempt to divert our attention and create a bit of confusion that then turned into a competition, we cross trails with a group of four women hiking The Wonderland Trail having lunch just past the North Mowich River crossing.

-As we approach, I happily greet them all in my normal happy tone.
-My greeting was not well received.
+As we approach, I happily greet them all in my normal happy tone however, my greeting was not well received.

-Referring to my handheld video camera, we are met with, “What is that?” in a grouchy tone as these four women lay all sprawled amongst the boulders.
+Referring to my handheld video camera I am using at a raging river crossing, we are met with, “What is that?” in a grouchy tone as these four women lay all sprawled amongst the boulders.

 I reply, “It’s is a video camera.” still standing and waiting for salutations and an invitation to visit.

-I am careful not to video people I do not know without their permission, I was already switching it off.
+I am careful not to photograph or video people I do not know without their permission, I was already switching it off.

-The conversation stops when they decide not to engage.
+The conversation stops when they decide not to engage, ignoring us along the North Mowich River.

 Earlier in the morning I had met up with Sandy at Mowich camp.
 We are excited to start the last leg of this journey around Mt.
 Rainier together.